nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 #### DELETE

-When the user performs a delete request on a specific incidence of payment type, the payment type will be deleted from the database
+When the user performs a delete request on a specific incidence of payment type, the payment type will be deleted from the database.

+### ```/products```

+#### GET

+When the user requests information from the products viewset, the API returns a list of all products currently in the database.
+The user can also retrieve instances of individual products by using ```products/{product-id}```.

+### ```/sell```

+#### POST

+When the user does a post request with a valid auth token, the body of the request will be posted to the database.

+IMPORTANT NOTE: When posting in Postman, use the "form-data" body format instead of raw JSON.
+This will allow for the easier uploading of files for images.
+Example:

 ## Contributors